1kohei1/sd-scheduler/memo.md

 - [ ] Add validation to object id existence (Middleware for that: https://github.com/CampbellSoftwareSolutions/mongoose-id-validator) (v3)
 - [x] Display scheduled presentations
 - [ ] Test thoroughly about presentation validation
+- [ ] Fix the bug of asPath not generated in the redirect

 NOTES: